IGP (e-gifting retailer)

-IGP is owned and operated by Join Ventures.

 History

 IGP was founded in 1999 and acquired by Indian entrepreneur and investor Tarun Joshi in 2012.
 In 2015, the company acquired ArtisanGilt, an e-commerce portal for ethnic wear and fashion jewellery.

 In 2017, the company launched an online gift discovery platform that provides context-based search allowing users to discover a particular gift, based on parameters such as recipient, relationship, occasion and personality.
 It is India's first gift discovery platform according to Business Standard.

-Retail categories

-Some of the product categories at IGP include Festival Merchandise, Flowers, Cakes, Plants, Gourmet foods, Personalized Products, Gift Cards, Jewellery, Toys & Games and Home & Living.
+In February 2024, the company launched its new retail store in Bandra West, Vashi, & Breach Candy.

 Partnership

 In October 2017, Interflora, a global flower delivery network opened its first office in Mumbai in partnership with IGP.
 In July 2019, IGP formed a partnership with The Womb as a part of their business and brand growth journey.

+Celebrity collaboration

+In January 2023, IGP partnered with Bollywood actress Ananya Panday for Valentine's Day.
+Subsequently, in May 2023, the company entered into a collaboration with Bollywood actress Kajol for Mother's Day.
+In July 2023, the company teamed up with the Indian actress, Pooja Hegde, for a Rakhsha Bandhan campaign.

 IGP was the official gifting partner of the Akshay Kumar starrer Rakshabandhan movie.